-While post-impact care presents special challenges for low and middle-income countries as they motorise, improvements have been seen in many OECD countries over the last 40 years ranging from improvements in emergency medical response systems to advanced trauma care procedures to specific surgical intervention techniques.
-While studies analysing the relationship between the performance of the trauma management system and road crash outcomes are infrequent, research indicates that various improvements have contributed to better injury outcomes (Elvik & Vaa et al., 2009; Noland, 2004; Oestern et al., 2001; Noland & Quddus, 2004).
-In a review of 1970-1996 data in several OECD countries it was concluded that between 5% and 25% of the reductions in road crash fatalities may have been due to improvements in medical care and technology (including trauma and emergency response systems), (Noland, 2004).
+While studies analysing the relationship between the performance of the trauma management system and road accident outcomes are infrequent, research indicates that various improvements have contributed to better injury outcomes (Elvik et al, 2009; Noland, 2004; Oestern et al, 2001; Noland and Quddus, 2004).
+In a review of 1970-1996 data in several OECD countries it was concluded that between 5% and 25% of the reductions in road accident fatalities may have been due to improvements in medical care and technology (including trauma and emergency response systems) (Noland, 2004).